sastix/microk8s-addons/README.md

 ## Requirements

-You must have MicroK8s installed and running:
+You must have MicroK8s installed and running \*\*:
 ```
 sudo snap install microk8s --edge --classic
 ```
+> \*\* Until this [PR](https://github.com/ubuntu/microk8s/pull/1076) will be merged to [master](https://github.com/ubuntu/microk8s) and released in the next MicroK8s version (maybe v1.19), you have to clone/checkout this [branch](https://github.com/sastix/microk8s/tree/feature/extend-cluster-agent-api) and install MicroK8s manually by following these [instructions](https://github.com/ubuntu/microk8s/blob/master/docs/build.md)
 ## Deploy MicroDash in MicroK8s

 Under [k8s](k8s) folder you can find the [script](k8s/deploy-in-microk8s.sh) to deploy MicroDash.
 Open a shell and run: